antonioalexandre1984/QrCode_Generator/README.md

 ### ⌨️ About coding style

-For the visual style of the project, we chose to use the tailwind css given its visual quality of the components and significant improvement in the amount of code produced.
+For the visual style of the project, we chose to use the [Tailwind](https://tailwindcss.com/) given its visual quality of the components and significant improvement in the amount of code produced.

 ## 📦 Project Online